 Dataset Description Supplied format Core Contains all variables relating to the questionnaire and derived variables, with the exception of victim forms and data related to specific incidents.
 Also contains variables summarising offence prevalence and incidence.
-SAS dataset Module Contains all variables relating to the in-depth module questions.
 SAS dataset Incidents Contains victim forms and original and final offence codes assigned to all incidents recorded in the questionnaire along with information on the auditing process and outcome, whether an original code was out of scope and whether a code was imputed.
 SAS dataset Household outcomes Contains information on the final contact outcomes of all selected addresses in the sample.
 SAS dataset Data linking Contains information collected as part of the data linking consent process for those respondents that agreed to this part of the survey.
 SAS dataset Re-contact Contains information collected as part of the re-contact consent process for those respondents that agreed to being contacted to take part in further research.
 SAS dataset